-Derivative expenses are the net unrealized gains/losses on the convertible bond-type bonds with subscription rights to shares, which our company issued to overseas investors in July 2019, at fair value as of the end of the second quarter.
-These are non-cash expenses booked in accordance with the International Financial Reporting Standards (IFRS), which was introduced by the Company in the first quarter of the fiscal year ending December 2020.
+Gain or loss on valuation of derivatives are the net unrealized gains/losses on the convertible bond-type bonds with subscription rights to shares, which our company issued to overseas investors in July 2019, at fair value as of the end of December 2020.
+These are non-cash items booked in accordance with the International Financial Reporting Standards (IFRS), which was introduced by in the first quarter of the fiscal year ending December 2020.